 Cisco is committed to maintaining strong protections for our customers, products and company.
 We believe in building and maintaining trust, reducing risk and simply doing what is right.

-Cisco Systems, Inc. and its subsidiaries (collectively "Cisco") are committed to protecting your privacy and providing you with a positive experience on our websites and in using our products and services ("Solution" or "Solutions").
+Cisco Systems, Inc. and its subsidiaries (collectively "Cisco") are committed to protecting your privacy and providing you with a positive experience on our websites and while using our products and services ("Solutions").

-This Privacy Statement applies to Cisco websites and Solutions that link to or reference this Statement and describes how we handle personal information and the choices available to you regarding collection, use, access, and how to update and correct your personal information.
-Additional information on our personal information practices may be provided in offer descriptions, supplemental privacy statements, or notices provided prior to or at the time of data collection.
-Certain Cisco websites may have their own privacy statement that describes how we handle personal information for those websites specifically.
-To the extent a notice provided at the time of collection or a website or Solution specific privacy statement conflict with this Privacy Statement, such specific notice or supplemental privacy statement will control.
+This Privacy Statement applies to Cisco websites and Solutions that link to or reference this Privacy Statement and describes how we handle personal information and the choices available to you regarding collection, use, access, and how to update and correct your personal information.
+Additional information on our personal information practices may be provided in offer descriptions, privacy data sheets, or other notices provided prior to or at the time of data collection.
+Certain Cisco websites and Solutions may have their own privacy documentation describing how we handle personal information for those websites or Solutions specifically.
+To the extent a specific notice for a website or Solution conflicts with this Privacy Statement, such specific notice will control.

-We collect personal information for a variety of reasons, such as:
+We collect personal information for a variety of business reasons, such as:

-We and the third parties we engage may combine the information we collect from you over time and across our websites and Solutions with information obtained from other sources.
-This helps us improve its overall accuracy and completeness, and also helps us better tailor our interactions with you.
+We and the third parties we engage may combine the information collected across our websites and Solutions from you over time with information obtained from other sources.
+This helps us improve accuracy and completeness and allows us to better tailor our interactions with you.

 If you choose to provide Cisco with a third party's personal information (such as name, email, and phone number), you represent that you have the third party's permission to do so.
 Examples include forwarding reference or marketing material to a friend or sending job referrals.
-Third parties may unsubscribe from any future communication following the link provided in the initial message or contacting email@example.com.
+Third parties may unsubscribe from any future communication following the link provided in the initial message or by clicking here.
 In some instances, Cisco and the third parties we engage may automatically collect data through cookies, web logs, web beacons, and other similar applications.
-This information is used to better understand and improve the usability, performance, and effectiveness of the website and to help tailor content or offers for you.
+This information is used to better understand and improve the usability, performance, and effectiveness of the website or Solution and to help personalize features, content or offers for you.
 Please read the "Cookies and Other Web Technologies" section below for more information.

-You can edit your communication preferences at any time.
+You can modify your communication preferences at any time.
 See Your Choices and Selecting Your Communication Preferences below.

-We give you the choice of receiving a variety of information related to our Solutions.
+We give you the choice of receiving a variety of information related to our business, programs, website, and Solutions.
 You can manage your communication preferences through the following methods:

-These choices do not apply to service notifications or other required communications that are considered part of certain Solutions, which you may receive periodically unless you stop using or cancel the Solution in accordance with its terms and conditions.
-With your permission, we may also share your personal information with Cisco business partners or vendors, so they may send you information about products or services that may be of interest to you.
-To opt-out of Cisco sharing with third parties for their marketing purposes, please send an email to firstname.lastname@example.org .
+These choices do not apply to service notifications or other required communications that are considered part of certain programs, websites, and Solutions, which you may receive periodically unless you stop using or cancel the use of the program, website, or Solution in accordance with its terms and conditions.
+With your permission, we may also share your personal information with Cisco business partners or vendors, so they may send you information about websites, programs, products or services that may be of interest to you.
+To opt-out of Cisco sharing with third parties for their marketing purposes, please click here.

-By using our websites, Solutions, or otherwise providing personal information to us, you agree that we may communicate with you electronically regarding security, privacy, and administrative issues relating to your use.
-For example, if we learn of a security system's breach, we may attempt to notify you electronically by posting a notice on our websites, by sending an email, or otherwise contacting you.
+By using our websites, Solutions, or otherwise engaging or providing personal information to us, you agree that we may communicate with you electronically regarding security, privacy and administrative issues relating to your use.
+For example, if we learn of a security system's breach, we may attempt to notify you electronically by posting a notice on our websites, sending an email, or otherwise contacting you.

-We may share your personal information with third parties for the purposes of operating our business, delivering, improving, and customizing our Solutions, sending marketing and other communications related to our business, and for other legitimate purposes permitted by applicable law or otherwise with your consent.
+We may share your personal information with third parties for the purposes of operating our business, delivering, improving, securing, and customizing our websites and Solutions, sending marketing and other communications related to our business, and for other legitimate purposes permitted by applicable law or otherwise with your consent.

 We may share personal information in the following ways:

 We intend to protect the personal information entrusted to us and treat it securely in accordance with this Privacy Statement.
-Cisco implements physical, administrative, and technical safeguards designed to protect your personal information from unauthorized access, use, or disclosure.
-We also contractually require that our suppliers protect such information from unauthorized access, use, and disclosure.
-The Internet, however, cannot be guaranteed to be 100% secure, and we cannot ensure or warrant the security of any personal information you provide to us.
+Cisco implements physical, administrative, and technical safeguards designed to protect your personal information from accidental or unlawful destruction, loss, alteration, unauthorized disclosure or access.
+We also contractually require that our suppliers protect such information from accidental or unlawful destruction, loss, alteration, unauthorized disclosure or access.
+The Internet, however, cannot be guaranteed to be 100% secure, and we cannot ensure or warrant the security of any personal information you provide.

-Like many websites, Cisco uses automatic data collection tools, such as cookies, embedded web links, and web beacons.
-These tools collect certain standard information that your browser sends to our website.
-Examples include your browser type and the address of the website from which you arrived at our website.
+Like many websites and web-based Solutions, Cisco uses automatic data collection tools, such as cookies, embedded web links, and web beacons.
+These tools collect certain standard information that your browser sends to us (e.g., Internet Protocol (IP) address, MAC address, clickstream behavior, and telemetry).

 We may provide links to other third-party websites and services that are outside our control and not covered by this Privacy Statement.
-We encourage you to review the privacy statements posted on those websites (and all websites) you visit.
+We encourage you to review the privacy statements posted on the websites you visit.

 If you participate in a discussion forum, local communities, or chat room on a Cisco website, you should be aware that the information you provide there (i.e. your public profile) will be made broadly available to others, and could be used to contact you, send you unsolicited messages, or for purposes neither Cisco nor you have control over.
 Also, please recognize that individual forums and chat rooms may have additional rules and conditions.
 Cisco is not responsible for the personal information or any other information you choose to submit in these forums.
-To request removal of your personal information from our blog or community forum, contact us at email@example.com.
-In some cases, we may not be able to remove your personal information, in which case we will let you know if we are unable to do so and why.
+To request removal of your personal information from our blog or community forum, click here.
+In some cases, we may not be able to remove your personal information and if this occurs, we will let you know if we are unable to do so and why.